anonymous0374/react-scaffold/docs/react-learning-notes.md

 # React Learnning Notes

 ## What is React?
-  React is a JS library for building User Interfaces.
+  React is a JS library for building User Interfaces:
+  ### User Interface coupled the aspects below:
+  1. How it looks --> rendering
+  2. How it interacts --> event handling
+  3. How it's divided into pieces and combined together -->inner state, and props, extension, and composition

 ## Characteristics of React?
   1. Use "Declarative" syntax to describe a "View" for each "Frame"(State) of the web application.
+--> Here declarative is an important concept
+--> Declarative v.s.
+Imperative
+Declarative programming **describes** what you **want**, instead of writing a step-by-step statements on **how** you get it.
   2. It's Component-Based, build encapsulated components that manage their own state, then compose them to make complex UIs.
+  3. ReactJS is all about data flow one-way down

 ## Essential Concepts of React
   ### JSX and React Element
     a.
 Why JSX?
-      > React embraces the fact that rendering logic is inherently coupled with other UI logic:
+      > React embraces the fact that user interface is inherently coupled with these matters:
+        >> how the UI looks like --> rendering
-        >> how events are handled
+        >> how events are handled --> events
-        >> how the state changes over time
+        >> how the state changes over time --> state management
-        >> and how the data is prepared for display
+        >> and how the data is prepared for display --> state and lifecycle
       > Instead of separates technologies by putting markup and logic in separate files, JSX itself can express UI(View), Behavior(Events) and State(State) altogether.
 (JSX looks like both HTML and JavaScript).
       > React Components are built on top of JSX.
       > Since JSX contains information on all View / Events / State, JSX codes are easily get verbose(It works as both HTML and JavaScript).
+        --> therefore, in practice JSX codes are separated into:
+          (1) "presentationals": fully controlled components, no inner states (2) "containers": work as container, that provide control(props and event handlers)to their children.
     b.
 What is JSX?
       > JSX is a syntax extension to JavaScript
       > JSX can look like both HTML and JavaScript, but it's neither of them.